 Qualified inquiries

-How many inquiries are coming through your digital channels – and how many of them actually match your offering?
+How many inquiries come through your digital channels – and how many truly match your offering?

 Appointment rate

-How many inquiries lead to a personal conversation or consultation?
+How many inquiries lead to a personal meeting or consultation?

 Lead to opportunity